ShreyasDDDDD/FOS_Simulation/index.md

 ## About the Simulation

-This project is part of **Project 2: Future of Security**, built using the [Just the Docs](https://just-the-docs.com) framework and hosted via [GitHub Pages](https://pages.github.com).
+This project is part of **Future of Security: Simulation Project**, built using the [Just the Docs](https://just-the-docs.com) framework and hosted via [GitHub Pages](https://pages.github.com).
 Developed to promote strategic decision-making, ethical resilience, and global systems thinking in the face of digital instability.

 ---